Marketplaces & Shopping Carts: A Perfect Couple

 Do not thank me for this godsend.
 Better go and check it out.

-Oh, and in case you have any questions, just contact our rep.
+Oh, and in case you have any questions, just contact our manager right now.